jfairch81/Jude_Harry_Project/PLANNING.md

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

+This is a timeline after Spring Break when we are available in-person to fully begin our project.

 Weekly Timeline | Projected Goal
 ------------- | -------------